-While ANSI is not a governmental agency, their standards are used in some government regulations.
-OSHA’s 1910.133 Eye and Face Protection standards are based largely on the ANSI standards.
+While ANSI is not a governmental agency, its standards are used in some government regulations.
+OSHA's 1910.133 Eye and Face Protection standards are based largely on the ANSI standards.

 - Blunt Impact - Impact either from someone running into an object or a projectile hitting the eye causing impact.

 - Radiation - Radiation can come from many sources, including the sun, and can cause damage to the eyes over time.